 - According to official stats, 5 book titles generated over 100 million unit sales.
 Unofficially, 9 titles reached over 100 million sold copies.

-- From the 166 titles that reached over 10 million sold copies, 130 are fiction books, accounting for 78% of best-selling books of all time.
+- Of the 166 titles that reached over 10 million sold copies, 130 are fiction books, accounting for 78% of best-selling books of all time.

-- 5 out of the top10 best-selling books of all time come from the fantasy genre, as well as 11 from the top20.
+- 5 out of the top 10 best-selling books of all time come from the fantasy genre, and 11 from the top 20.

 - 6 out of 10 best-selling fiction books were released in the 20th century, 2 are from the 19th, and one is from the 18th and 21st.

 - 70% of fiction books that sold over 10 million copies are from the 20th century, 20.8% are published in the 21st, 6.9% come from the 19th century, 1.5% from the 18th, and 0.8% are from the 14th.

 - 98 out of 30 best-selling fiction books of all time are published in English, followed by Russian with 6 titles, and French and Italian with 4.